 In earlier times there may have been another emblem of faith, perhaps a cairn of rocks.
 This particular cross and figure were placed here 75 years ago after a war which may have destroyed the faith of some in God and church but most assuredly destroyed belief in Man.

-For reasons unknown in the current century it stood without inscription or attribution, without the graveled, grassed, and flowered border now surrounding it to mark a shrine.
-In recent years it has become a signpost, a place to turn when you wanted to find the now closed home style restaurant farther up the hill on the rutted dirt road.
+For reasons unknown in the current century, it stood without inscription or attribution, without the graveled, grassed, and flowered border now surrounding it to mark a shrine.
+In recent years, it has become a signpost, a place to turn when you want to find the now-closed home-style restaurant farther up the hill on the rutted dirt road.

 In the current century, two millennia from the birth of this figure, he looks down from the cross with arms stretched in pain with a composed and peaceful face.